maialenz/WetPaws/TESTING.md

 - **Web**

-Because I focused on mobile first approach for the testing part too.
-All the improvements made to increase the performance on the mobile view, has greatly benefited the web performance too.
+Because I focused on mobile first approach for the testing part, all the improvements made to increase the performance on the mobile view, has greatly benefited the web performance too.
 This changes included compression of images, removal of unused code and css, reload of better sources for bootstrap/fontawesome libraries...

 - Index web page Lighthouse test:

   - [Before](docs/testing/lighthouse/index.html-before-web.png) implementing changes
   - [After](docs/testing/lighthouse/index.html-after-web.png) following lighthouse suggestions:
     - in the results we can see that the best practices did not increase too much.
-This was due to the ratio of the image I chose to display on the grid of About us section within Index.html.
+This was due to the ratio of the image I chose to display on the grid of "About us" section within Index.html.
 Whilst lighthouse was advicing to change this ratio to it's original size, I decided not to change it, as I found this to be much bigger than I intended it to be, and this would consequently affect the performance on the mobile view.

 - Services web page Lighthouse test: